 James Stewart and Kim Novak deliver career best performances here.
 James in particular goes places we have never seen him go before.

-This is one of the darkest roles that James ever had in his entire career, and I think he does a superb job in playing this very troubled character.
+This is one of the darkest roles that James ever had in his entire career, and I think he does a superb job in playing this very troubled and tragic character.
 He really makes us feel Scottie’s obsession, lust, love, grief and longing.

 I think that James also does a superb job of conveying the crippling fear when Scottie has an attack of vertigo and is left helpless and paralysed in terror, shaking and sweating and desperate to get away from wherever he may be at the time.

 Kim Novak as both Madeleine and Judy.
 Screenshot by me.

 Kim is superb in the dual role of the ethereal, glacial, refined and regal Madeleine, and the fun loving, independent and sexy Judy.
 She does a terrific job of conveying Madeleine’s fear and vulnerability.

 Kim also excels at conveying Judy’s longing and fear much later in the film.
 Kim’s role was originally going to have been performed by Vera Miles, she unfortunately had to give up the role after becoming pregnant.
 I really wish we could have seen how Vera would have played this dual role, but I’m convinced that she wouldn’t have been able to match what Kim did with these two roles.